 Using this method is done at your own risk.

-Say you have one project and within that project, you have multiple locales.
+Say you have 1 project, and you have multiple locales within that project.
 You don't always want the same page version live for each locale.

 Click the more icon on your Default version of your page